"Join the numbers and get to the 2048 tile!"

 by Veewo Studios, and conceptually similar to Threes

 by Asher Vollmer.

-Use the arrow keys to shift gravity.
+Use the arrow keys to slide all the blocks in that direction.
 A block that slides into another with the same value will combine with it, adding their values together.
 Your goal is simpleóget a block of the value 2048.
 You lose if you are unable to make any more moves.

 Tropes present in 2048

 - Bonus Boss: You can choose to continue playing after reaching 2048, and several people have been able to get a 4096 tile.

 - Some people who have built code to auto-play the game have reached the 8192 tile.
 No news yet on whether anyone has achieved the 16384 tile.

 - Asusfood on reddit calculated the highest theoretical tile is 131072, with a maximum score of 3932156 points, and at one move per second, reaching it will consume approximately 35.5 hours of your life.